 Bungee jumping from the Bloukrans Bridge and paragliding from Lion’s Head, rock climbing at the famed Waterval Boven Mountain and mountain biking in the Magaliesberg – South Africa is brimming with adventure activities that are sure to leave you reeling while enjoying the beautiful scenery.

 South Africa has an eclectic mix of people, cultures and history which represents our rich heritage.
 Each city brings something unique to the table that will leave you inspired and educated.
 Cape Town is home to some of the top cultural sites such as the historic District Six Museum, !Khwa ttu San Culture and Education Centre, and Robben Island, making it a popular destination for those with TEFL Certification.
-Johannesburg boasts a well-developed heritage infrastructure with attractions such as Sophiatown, the Apartheid Museum, the Soweto Theatre, and Freedom Park.
+Johannesburg boasts a well-developed heritage infrastructure with attractions such as Sophiatown, the Apartheid Museum, the Soweto Theatre, and Freedom Park in Tshwane.